Generic Template System Configuration Form

 Delete.
 Remove a code from the template.
 This does not remove the code from the property.

 Use the Property screen to change or remove codes, reasons, or locators for a particular property.
-Click the Property radio button to select a particular property from the property list.
+Click the Property option button to select a particular property from the property list.
 The property screen displays a list of codes that are used specifically at this property.
 The grid titles are displayed in red.
 Click the column heading you want to sort by and the column heading turns green.
 To display records from another property click the Property drop down arrow to select a different property from the list.

 Edit.
 Change a code description, or change the Inactive status of a code by adding or removing the check mark.
 The code identifier is grayed out and it cannot be changed.
 Save to keep the change or Close to exit without saving.
 If a property requires a new code, it should be created on the Template form and the Copied to the property.

 Delete.
 Remove a code that is no longer used by this property.
 Codes can be deleted at the property level if there no open transactions associated with this code.
 This code is removed at the property level, but not from the main Template.